Housing & servicesHousing & services

 In 2022, many more children had electricity in their homes (92%) than had access to adequate sanitation (79%) or safe drinking water on site (72%).
 As with water and sanitation, access to electricity varies considerably across settlement and housing types.
 While 97% of formally-housed children live in households with electricity, this drops to 53% amongst children in informal dwellings.
 One of the main dangers of informal settlements for children is the risk of fires, which spread rapidly and are often started when households use alternative and more dangerous energy sources (such as paraffin) for cooking and lighting.
 Access to electricity does not necessarily mean that households discontinue using flammable fuels, but it does provide an alternative that is safer – if households can afford safer appliances and the cost of electricity.

 There was rapid improvement in children’s access to electricity across the country over the 15-year period from 2002 (71%) to 2017 (90%).
 The improvement was driven mainly by the roll-out of electricity infrastructure in the rural former homelands areas of the Eastern Cape and KwaZulu-Natal.
-Over the same period, the gap in electricity service provision for rich and poor households narrowed and by 2018, 90% of children in the poorest quintile had a mains electricity connection at home (up from less than 60% in 2022).
+Over the same period, the gap in electricity service provision for rich and poor households narrowed and by 2022, 92% of children in the poorest quintile had a mains electricity connection at home (up from less than 60% in 2002).
+While electricity access in households with children continues to remain stable and even improve in most provinces, access levels have declined in Gauteng over the past few years.
+In 2022, 85% of children living in Gauteng were in a household with a formal electricity connection - the lowest of all provinces.

 While the mass rollout of electricity infrastructure has been one of the great equalising successes in the post-apartheid period, the cost of elecricity can be prohibitive for very poor households, limiting their access.
 Ongoing load-shedding means that even though most households have electricity connections, actual access to this energy source is erratic and households still need alternative sources for cooking, lighting and heating.